-Private Hire Operator licences once issued remain valid for a period of 1 or 5 years, unless they are surrendered or revoked during this period.
+Private Hire Operator licences once issued remain valid for a period of one or five years, unless they are surrendered or revoked during this period.

 Before the Licensing Authority can grant a private hire operator's licence it must be satisfied that the applicant is a "Fit and Proper" person.

 In order to assist the Licensing Authority to determine the above, the applicant is required to submit the following documentation in addition to the prescribed application form, and the applicable fee: